 The southwest and south-central regions are also menaced by heavy rain in autumn.
 This however happens differently than the case for Eastern Bulgaria.
 In autumn the frequency of Mediterranean cyclone increases and the days with heavy rain in a large part of the country become more frequent too.
 However if they are to be associated with thunder they should be rapid and passing through the country rather than to the south.
-This is the case of 5 October 2008 which is illustrated in Fig. 8.
+Example - the case of 5 October 2008 (right).